danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 MockingKit lets you mock any protocol or open class, after which you can **call** functions, **register** results, **record** method invocations, and **inspect** recorded calls.

-For instance, consider this simple protocol:
+For instance, consider that you have this simple protocol:

 ```swift
 protocol MyProtocol {